AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 ```

 The chief thing to note that about the above example is that, apart from the use of the `mutation` keyword instead of `query`,
-the syntax is identical to a query!
-Just like queries, the mutation includes:
+the syntax is identical to a query.
+Like queries, the mutation includes:

 * An arbitrary operation name (`doAddToCart`)
-* A list of variables (e.g., `$cartId`)
+* A list of variables (for example, `$cartId`)
-* An initial field (`addProductsToCart`) with arguments (e.g., `cartId`, set to the value of `$cartId`) in parentheses
+* An initial field (`addProductsToCart`) with arguments (for example, `cartId`, set to the value of `$cartId`) in parentheses
 * A sub-selection of fields in braces

 The fields sub-selection allows you to flexibly define the fields you would like returned (from the type assigned as the
 return value of `addProductsToCart` - `AddProductsToCartOutput`) after the mutation is completed.

-We've noted how fields defined in a GraphQL schema start on a root type for queries (typically referred to as a `Query`).
+As explained previously, fields defined in a GraphQL schema start on a root type for queries (typically referred to as a `Query`).
 Similarly,
-another root type exists for mutations (typically referred to, unsurprisingly, `Mutation`). `addProductsToCart` is a field
+another root type exists for mutations (typically referred to as `Mutation`). `addProductsToCart` is a field
 on that root type.

 A few other notes about the above example: